coder-mike/microvium/doc/getting-started.md

 Install [Node.js](https://nodejs.org/en/download/).

- - Note that Node.js needs to be installed with the tools for building native modules ([see the note at the bottom of this page](#Requires-Tools-for-Native-Modules)), which can be as simple as checking the right box on installation.

 ### Step 2: Install MicroVM

-TODO: This example doesn't work yet.

 For simple cases, the builtin MicroVM runtime environment may be sufficient.
 To install this, run: